-Please note: 2016 Piper applications should be submitted via the Faculty Requests portal, which will be available until October 3.
-The Faculty Requests application will be undergoing maintenance on Sunday, September 11, 2016 (8 a.m. – noon).
-The system will be unavailable only during this time.
+Please note: 2017 Piper applications should be submitted via the Faculty Requests portal, which will be available September 1, 2017.

 The Minnie Stevens Piper Professor Award Foundation annually honors ten professors in Texas colleges and universities for outstanding achievement in the teaching profession.
 Each award includes an honorarium and a plaque designating the recipient as a "Piper Professor".
 All faculty members who hold current appointments and have had at least seven years of full-time workload assignment at Texas State University are eligible to apply or be nominated.